🎉 WeArisma joins forces with NielsenIQ (NIQ) to, for the first time ever, measure the impact of Creator Marketing on sales.

 • Strong conversion performance compared to larger creators

-Macro-Influencers (100K-1M followers):
+Macro-influencers (100K-1M followers):

 • Good reach with maintained engagement